bear2b/assimp/Build.md

 # Build Instructions
 ## Bear build scripts
-Can be found in port/AndroidJNI and port/iOS folders for each platform respectively The results of build for iOS is in lib/iOS
+Can be found in port/AndroidJNI and port/iOS folders for each platform respectively.
+The results of build for iOS is in lib/iOS
 The results of build for Android is in port/AndroiJNI/libs